phiphifier/p_level_editor/README.md

 Swapping out different tilesets is a planned feature, but not yet included.

-The ability to drag a selection box on the tile select menu selecting and placing chunks of tiles with a single click is planned.
+The ability to drag a selection box on the tile select menu, selecting a chunk of tiles for placement with a single click is planned.

 The ability to quickly crop a single layer and set the resulting chunk of tiles as the cursor placement tiles is also planned.